roconno9/lazor-abell43-roconno9/README.md

 * L then the traits for the lasers (can have multiple)
 * P then the locatios for the points that must be intercepted (can have multiple)

 The Lazors solver will place the available blocks and check to see how that influences the board state until a correct solution is found.

-(SUBJECT TO CHANGE)
+### 3. Code Functioning
+To run the code, you can simply change the final_solution_generator function where the puzzle file name is located.